vercel/next.js/docs/basic-features/typescript.md

 ## Pages

-For function components `NextPage` type is exported, here's how to use it:
+For function components the `NextPage` type is exported, here's how to use it:

 ```jsx
 import { NextPage } from 'next'